elijahnzeli1/local-LLM-chat/Readme.md

-# Develop an AI Chat application powered by local Language Models (LLMs) hosted in LM Studio.
-This application should have the following capabilities
+# Open Source AI Chat application powered by local Language Models (LLMs) hosted in LM Studio.
+This application should and have the following capabilities

 ## Core Features